 NJ Division of Fish and Wildlife

-The New Jersey Division of Fish and Wildlife (DFW) and the Fish and Game Council (Council) have complete authority over all wildlife in New Jersey.
-They are responsible for killing over a million animals annually in our state.
+The New Jersey Division of Fish and Wildlife (DFW) and the New Jersey Fish and Game Council (Council) have complete authority over all wildlife in New Jersey.
+Their management practices result in the killing of over a million animals annually in our state.

 DFW is a state agency under the Department of Environmental Protection and is regulated under Title 13 and 23 in New Jersey Laws and Statutes.